 Edward packs up his guitar and follows Gretchen into the Club.

 Inside the Club, it is loud!
 The place is scary and there are some nasty-looking people circulating around the room.
 Freddie Hyde, lead singer of Fastlane, is a shadow of his former self.
 He tries to perform Let’s go down to Hell Now Baby, but messes up badly.
 Peg, Freddie’s backup singer and girlfriend, tries to help him with the words, but to no avail.:

 Edward goes to the Strickland Bridge.
 He sits on a railing and sings None of the Above.:

-Presently, Freddie and Peg arrive on the bridge amidst a shouting match.
+Edward wanders off the bridge as Peg and Freddie arrive amidst a shouting match.
 When Peg tries to help the stumbling singer, he pushes her away and hurls abuse.
 She goes to get help.

 Phist offers Edward the Deal of a Lifetime!
 In exchange for his soul, he can take over Freddie’s life, and become a rock star and an instant celebrity.
 Edward turns down the Deal.
 Then Phist adds a 15-minute soul-back guarantee.
-When Edward asks about an escape clause, Phist tells him that the day he, Phist, sings with a country gospel band, the Deal is null and void.
+When Edward asks for an escape clause, Phist tells him that the day he, Morris Phist, sings with a country gospel band, the Deal is null and void.
 Edward still won’t bite.
 Then, Phist slyly tells him journalists will be clamoring to interview him, including the one he just met outside the Club.
 Edward thinks of Gretchen, and agrees to try the Deal but just for 15 minutes!

 Phist’s team converges from out of a portal.
 They do an extreme makeover on Edward, at blazing speed, until he looks just like Freddie.
 Phist approves their work, snaps his fingers, and Freddie completes his leap.
 Edward is shocked, but Phist explains that there was nothing anyone could do to stop him.